 Country Moody's S&P Fitch

-Spain Baa1 A A-
+Spain Baa2 BBB+ A-

-Italy Baa3 BBB BBB-
+Italy Baa3 BBB BBB+

-Portugal Baa2 BBB+ BBB+
+Germany Aaa AAA AAA

+Portugal A3 A- A-

-Uruguay Baa2 BBB BBB-
+Uruguay Baa1 BBB+ BBB

-Despite the incorporation of new assets in the last years, the weight of Spain is still very high in the Issuer business (84.3% in 2021 vs. 89.7% in 20221 calculated as of the net sales) and as far as the strategic plan is focused on Spain, the weight should increase in the coming years.
+Despite the incorporation of new assets in the last years, the weight of Spain is still very high in the Issuer business (90% in 2022 vs. 87'8% in 20231 calculated as of the net sales) and as far as the strategic plan is focused on Spain, the weight should increase in the coming years.
 The main risks associated to Spain are the following:

-- Changes to environment and administrative policies; - Changes in the market: - Clawback applied over the price at which the energy is sold to the market; - Economic crises, political instability, Ukraine / Russia war conflict, COVID-19 situation; and - Changes in regulation.
+- Changes to environment and administrative policies. - Changes in the market. - Clawback applied over the price at which the energy is sold to the market. - Economic crises, political instability, Ukraine / Russia war conflict, Israel / Palestine conflict; and - Changes in regulation. - Changes in taxation.

-The foregoing could have a strong impact on the pace of the Group's growth, prospects and results of operation.
+The foregoing could have a strong impact on the pace of the Group's growth, prospects, and results of operation.

-I) Risk arising from supplier agreements and outsourcing services
+I) Risks arising from supplier agreements and outsourcing services